grafana/grafana/docs/sources/administration/plugin-management/index.md

 ### Install plugin on local Grafana

 Follow the instructions on the Install tab.
-You can either install the plugin with a Grafana CLI command or by downloading and uncompress a .zip file into the Grafana plugins directory.
+You can either install the plugin with a Grafana CLI command or by downloading and uncompress a `.zip` file into the Grafana plugins directory.
 We recommend using Grafana CLI in most instances.
-The .zip option is available if your Grafana server does not have access to the internet.
+The `.zip` option is available if your Grafana server does not have access to the internet.

 For more information about Grafana CLI plugin commands, refer to [Plugin commands]({{< relref "../../cli/#plugins-commands" >}}).

+{{% admonition type="note" %}}
 As of Grafana v8.0, a plugin catalog app was introduced in order to make managing plugins easier.
 For more information, refer to [Plugin catalog]({{< relref "#plugin-catalog" >}}).
+{{% /admonition %}}

 #### Install a packaged plugin